Computer Learns To Play Go At Superhuman Levels 'Without Human Knowledge'

 He adds: "They're not putting explicit declarative knowledge of things other than the rules of Go in there, but there's a lot of implicit knowledge that the programmers have about how to construct machines to play problems like Go."

-Showing that the algorithm can build knowledge from scratch on other kinds of problems would be needed to prove the claim, he says — or else all they've proven is that it's an algorithm that's really good at Go.
+Showing that the algorithm can build knowledge from scratch on other kinds of problems would be needed to prove the claim, he says — or else all they've proven is that it's an algorithm that is really good at Go.

-In a written statement, DeepMind said that "nothing in the AlphaGo Zero algorithm is specific to the game of Go," and added that the team is "currently applying the same algorithm to other sequential problems and are confident that this approach is generalisable to a large number of domains."
+In a written statement, DeepMind said that "nothing in the AlphaGo Zero algorithm is specific to the game of Go" and added that the team is "currently applying the same algorithm to other sequential problems and are confident that this approach is generalisable to a large number of domains."

 They provided no information about how the algorithm has fared in solving other problems.

-Note: A previous version of this story misspelled Garry Kasparov's first name as Gary.